Clare86/KA_Offline/ReadMe.txt

 To view your Khan Academy Program offline:
-If you haven't downloaded the archive through a direct link already, click on the Download ZIP tab at the right of the KA_Offline web page.
+If you haven't downloaded the archive through a direct link already, click on the Download ZIP tab on the right side of this web page.
 The archive will automatically pack itself into a ZIP file which will download into your default downloads folder.
 UnZip the file into the folder of your choice.